-- aggtype (str) -
+• aggtype (str) -

-- quantees (List[idp_engine.Expression.Quantee]) -

-- f (idp_engine.Expression.Expression) -

-collect(questions, all=True, co_constraints=True)
+- quantees (List[idp_engine.Expression.Quantee]) - - f (idp_engine.Expression.Expression) - - collect(questions, all=True, co_constraints=True) collects the questions in self.

 questions is an OrderedSet of Expression Questions are the terms and the simplest sub-formula that can be evaluated. collect uses the simplified version of the expression.